 There’s no doubt that retail and restaurant companies have increasingly started to adopt robotics as a business investment over the past couple of years.
 That process has accelerated due to the COVID pandemic.
 One of the striking trends during the pandemic has been the acceptance of automation technologies by a previously tepid public.

 Whether it’s deploying robots in warehouses or in kitchens, or to deliver, or to handle other human tasks and directly engage with the public, robotics is changing the way customer-centric companies run their businesses.
-As companies shift toward retail and restaurant robotics, expect the use of robots-on-the-job to expand in coming years, and the ways restaurants and retailers benefit from robotics to expand in pace.
+As companies shift toward retail and restaurant robotics, expect the use of robots-on-the-job to expand in coming years, and the ways retailers and restaurants can lock into robotics to expand in pace.